Hong Kong 12

-Hong Kong 12, or 12 Hongkongers, are the twelve Hong Kong protesters, previously arrested by the Hong Kong police, detained by the Chinese authorities in 2020 on sea after a failed attempt to flee to Taiwan.
+Hong Kong 12, or 12 Hongkongers, are the twelve Hong Kong protesters previously arrested by the Hong Kong Police Force (HKPF), detained by the Chinese authorities in 2020 at sea after a failed attempt to flee to Taiwan.

-In a post on Chinese social media dated August 26, 2020, the China Coast Guard claimed that Guangdong authorities had intercepted a speedboat on August 23 under the suspicion of illegal border crossing, and that more than ten people had been detained.
+In a post on Chinese social media dated August 26, 2020, the China Coast Guard claimed that Guangdong authorities had intercepted a speedboat on August 23 under the suspicion of illegal border crossing and that more than ten people had been detained.
 The released coordinates put the incident in the South China Sea, approximately 78 km from Hong Kong Island.
 On August 27, The Guardian cited two Hong Kong news outlets which reported, based on unnamed sources, that in the incident, a total of 12 people had been detained en route to Taiwan, of whom at least ten were Hong Kong residents.
 Referring to the same sources, the passengers had included activist Andy Li, who had been arrested on August 10 under charges related to the national security law and released on bail.
-Hong Kong police chief Chris Tang told media on August 27 that he had heard the reports on the detention, and that the force was actively seeking information from the mainland authorities.
+HKPF chief Chris Tang told media on August 27 that he had heard the reports on the detention and that the force was actively seeking information from the mainland authorities.

 Chinese authorities only released scant information on the situation of the detainees.

 On September 13, Chinese authorities announced that the detained had been brought to the Yantian Detention Centre in Shenzhen and put under "compulsory criminal detention".
 In a Twitter message from the same day, mainland government spokesperson Hua Chunying referred to the detainees as "elements" who had intended to separate Hong Kong from mainland China.
 Authorities repeatedly denied the detainees access to their families' appointed lawyers.
 Detention authorities claimed that the detainees had accepted government-appointed lawyers, which was denied by the families.